 But, the six miles goes by in a mere half hour and you arrive at the parking lot and trail head to Cinder Cone.
 You pick up a brochure there that, for fifty cents, promises to enlighten you about what you’re going to see on the way to climbing the Lassen Cinder Cone.
 Hint: it’s mostly lava flows and lava that’s been pulverized into ankle deep black sand that you’ll be walking on for the next hour until you actually get to the base of Cinder Cone.
 You would better off spending the money on a dust mask.

 And so we set off for the cone.
 As I said, it takes about an hour to walk there, and all of that walk is in pumice sand that is much like walking on a beach.
 Which I’ve always hated because it’s difficult and you don’t feel like you’re getting anywhere.
 But, the climbing Cinder Cone itself couldn’t be that hard, right?

-At least the all uphill walk to the Cinder Cone is mostly through a nice evergreen forest that is shaded and cool and the wind that you can hear mostly stays in the tops of the trees enough to make a nice breeze that doesn’t impede you at all.
+At least the all uphill walk to the cone is mostly through a nice evergreen forest that is shaded and cool and the wind that you can hear mostly stays in the tops of the trees enough to make a nice breeze that doesn’t impede you at all.

 Until you get to the Cone.

 About 200 yards short of the path up the Cinder Cone, all vegetation stops and you feel like you’ve suddenly stepped onto a very black, windy, and dusty planet that is very different from what you’re familiar with.
 And, the path up the cone that’s now just in front of you is a lot steeper than it looked in the pictures in the book.

 But, you’ve come this far.
 So, what the hell.